Philosophy--Study and teaching

 Abstract The papers of William A. Earle (a member of Northwestern University's Department of Philosophy from 1948-1982) fill one box and date between 1941 and 1988.
 The collection consists of biographical materials, his writings (dissertations; and other writings), and correspondence.
 The biographical materials include Earle's diplomas, his undergraduate convocation program, press releases, resumes, and obituaries.

-Overview Mary Blaine Hallock Sargent (1922-2007) graduated from Northwestern University in 1944.
+Abstract Mary Blaine Hallock Sargent (1922-2007) graduated from Northwestern University with a Bachelor of Education degree in 1944.
 Her papers include a notebook from a philosophy class with notes regarding former Professor Baker Brownell's writings and some biographical materials.

 Abstract The Paul A. Schilpp Papers fill one box, spanning the years 1935 to 1993, and providing an overview of Schilpp's life and career as a Northwestern University professor of philosophy and a Methodist minister.
 The bulk of the materials consist of newspaper clippings, press releases, and articles and reprints of journal publications as well as a small amount of biographical material and correspondence.